 [If] every affect belonging to an emotional impulse, whatever its kind, is transformed, if it is repressed, into anxiety, then among instances of frightening things there must be one class in which the frightening element can be shown to be something repressed which recurs.
 This class of frightening things would then constitute the uncanny

-Mature people, when they go bananas, have a number of options for complicated bereavement.
-One option is to take on all that unconscious hostility and subsequent guilt ("I could have done more for him!-- a few more bullets to the head!") and develop a pathological, obsessive guilt.
-That's the French way.
-And the 1950 American way.
+Mature people have a number of options for complicated bereavement.
+One option is to take on all that unconscious hostility and subsequent guilt ("I could have done more for him!") and develop a pathological, obsessive guilt.
 (The cure for which, if you're not much interested in auto-analysis, is to re-run the rituals, and run them right.
 It worked on Regan in The Exorcist, and she wasn't even Christian, let alone a Greek Catholic.
 And if that doesn't work, you run the rituals every so often, like memorials, keep retraining the unconscious.
 (And what about the person who doesn't want to do the rituals?
 When something is true for a trillion people over thousands of years, and you are firm in your belief that it is pointless, that's called resistance, and now the question changes to why you won't.
 The young are particularly susceptible to this, they don't want any part of your silly rituals and unskeptical beliefs because that would be to accept that they're no different than the trillion who have died before them.
 Don't worry ages 15-30, it's natural part of ego development.
 But keep in the back of your mind that no one is bigger than history, and certainly no one is bigger than death or it's consequences, and when the zombies come it wouldn't kill you to remember the rules.))

 Not for nothing, projection-- taking unacceptable emotions and attributing them as coming from the other person-- is what TV does so well, which is why we like it so much.
 Now you know why you love it when TV says George Bush is a selfish jerk and Lindsey Lohan is out of control slut.